 To address this issue, invest in a robust content creation workflow platform that brings all departments together and fosters authentic collaboration.
 A program like this can not only eliminate the risk of inconsistent outcomes, but can provide at-a-glance insight into each project’s status, help with resource management, and eliminate bottlenecks, points of failure, and duplicative or manual effort quickly.
 Furthermore, the proofing process becomes more streamlined since everyone assigned to the project can access an asset and weigh in directly on it from anywhere at any time; and the end result is a more cohesive, on-strategy campaign.

 Your needs may be different than the example provided, but the principle is the same.
 Use technology effectively to address inefficiencies or manual tasks that impact time to market and enhance the value and impact of your initiatives.

 Embrace your new mandate to create a stronger, more nimble brand

 You’re an exceptional marketing leader because of how you’re wired.
 Innovation, creativity, and strategy drive you to operate in the white space.
 That’s where you naturally identify the market’s unmet needs so that your brand can seize new opportunities to meet those needs and drive your brand’s value higher.

 But it’s time to embrace a new paradigm, one in which how the work gets done is nearly as important as your overarching strategy and vision.
 The positive result is that your newly operationalized brand can become the spark that fosters innovation and leads your brand into an even brighter future.

-When you devote the time, resources, and attention to optimize your brand and marketing operations, you’ll find operations can significantly enhance and elevate your strategy.
+When you devote the time, resources, and attention to optimize your marketing and brand operations, you’ll find operations can significantly enhance and elevate your strategy.